 Press Release – updated: Nov 4, 2020 06:00 EST

-Readers who wish to experience this profound work can purchase “Paris in May” at bookstores everywhere, or online at the Apple iTunes store, Amazon, Google Play or Barnes and Noble.
+Readers who wish to experience this fantastic work can purchase “The Magic of Christmas” at bookstores everywhere, or online at the Apple iTunes store, Amazon, Google Play or Barnes and Noble.

 Please direct all media inquiries to Gregory Reeves via email at firstname.lastname@example.org or via telephone at 877-210-0816.